pixel

 Such people think that not having things they didn’t earn demonstrates something external: a shortage, an unfairness, an unequal distribution of wealth–a scarcity.
 Of whatever.

-Here’s a hint — there is no scarcity of things–there is a scarcity of self-responsibility and motivation.
+Here’s a hint — there is no scarcity of things–there is a scarcity of choice, self-responsibility and motivation.

 Most couples that seek relationship counselling declare that there is a scarcity of intimacy in their relationship.
 (Of course, they don’t use those words–it’s what they mean, though.)
 They then, loudly and at great length, describe what their partner has to do in order for there to be more intimacy.